MOHAMED-LAAGUILI/CV-Portfolio-2-/README.md

 - Phone: (+212)6 89 77 08 09

 ## License
 All rights reserved.
+This project is licensed under the MIT License.

 ---

-Designed and built with ❤️ by MOHAMED LAAGUILI
+Designed and built with ❤